revk/ESP32-Faikin/Manuals/Advanced.md

 |`autob`|When set this is the name of a BlueCoinT temperature sensor to use as the reference temperature|

 An `info` update `automation` is sent every `tsample` seconds whilst automatic control is in place.

+The automation works based on the current *min* and *max* target and *current* temperature.
+However, *min* and *max* are adjusted by `push10` and `switch10`.
+The *current* temperature is also adjusted based on `tpredict` settings.
+These show on the `automation` status report.
+These are then used to set a target tempurature on the aircon itself that is higher or lower than the unit thinks the current temperature is based on `coolover`/`heatover`, effectively turning it on/off.

+### Automatic on/off

+Every `tsample` seconds the relationship of the adjusted *min*, *max* and *current* are assessed to consider how much time was *approaching* the target band, in the target band, or *beyond* the target band.
+Two whole samples in a row are considered.
+Sampling is reset on change of power or mode.

+If `auto1` is set, the power on at start of that minute.
+If `auto0` is set, the power off at start of that minute.

+If `autoband` is set, and the last two sample periods are entirely outside the target band, and the current temperature is more than `autoband` degrees above or below the target band, then automatic power on.

+If `autoband` is set, and the last two sample periods are entirely inside the target band, then automatic power off.

 ### Special settings